 To qualify for the bachelor's degree in culinary science, students must be in good standing at the college and earn a total of 127 credits.
+Full-time students can complete the program in 40 months.
 Students also need to maintain a grade point average of at least 2.0 to complete the bachelor's degree program.
-Students may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/or life achievement.
+Students may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/ or life achievement.
 Students must schedule a minimum of 33 upper-level culinary science credits at the CIA.